JaredWillson/deep-learning-challenge/README.md

 All code is my own, but XPert Learning Assistant was used to quickly lookup syntax.

-In a tutoring session, fellow student Karuna Kesavan Kothandath mentioned that pulling name back into the dataset and using that as an additional dimension can bring up the accuracy since the name is not actually a unique identifier.
-I included this knowledge in my summary analysis.
+In a tutoring session, fellow student Karuna Kesavan Kothandath learned that pulling `name` back into the dataset and using that as an additional feature can bring up the accuracy since the name is not actually a unique identifier.
+I used this knowledge and adjusted my optimized code.